Kimeon836/Sudoku-Solver-and-Game/README.md

 `python3 manage.py runserver`

-If it shows migrations aren't applied then simply run following command:
+If the migrations aren't being applied, then simply run the following command:

 `python manage.py migrate`